jingle77/Harsanyi/README.md

 This repo contains a Streamlit app for analyzing **interaction effects** between ecommerce behaviors using **Harsanyi dividends**.

-The app is designed for **page-journey stakeholders** (product, UX, marketing) who want to understand how combinations of channels, pages, and devices relate to conversion — beyond simple single-feature lift.
+The app is designed for **page-journey stakeholders** (product, UX, marketing) who want to understand how combinations of channels, pages, and devices relate to conversion

 ---